-Hitchiti Trail is a 2.5 mile trail located near Gray, GA.
+Hitchiti Loop Trail is a 4.1 mile lightly trafficked loop trail located near Gray, GA that features a river and is good for all skill levels.
 The trail is primarily used for hiking and is accessible year-round.

 The Hitchiti Nature Trail follows Little Falling Creek, then the Ocmulgee River, then loops back to the trailhead on gravel roads that usually are closed to vehicles.

 Good trail.
 Almost got lost at the end due to fallen trees.

 It is a nice quiet trail.
 Leads straight to the river, so you can cool off and relax on some of the river rocks.
 The ticks are absolutely terrible during the summer so definitely wear long socks and bug spray!!

 Love this trail!

 Hitchiti Trail has over the last few years been allowed to become derelict.
 It is actually a highly popular hiking destination being only a 20 minute drive from Macon.
 However, in recent months use has declined because the Georgia Forestry Commission has apparently abandoned it.
 For years there was a ranger assigned to the trail who would help organize educational hikes.
 It is extremely disappointing that such a wonderful resource has been allowed to disappear in this way.
 We need some citizens willing to bring this matter to the attention of our public officials.

 Overall, the trail offers some serene hiking and it has potential, but because of its seclusion, it doesn't get enough foot traffic to keep the trails clear.